ScottJDaley/ada/README.md

 #### Notes

-- Regexes can be used when specifying items, recipes, and buildings.
+- Alternate recipes are disabled by default.
+They can be enabled by adding `alternate-recipes` to the input clause.
+For example, `/ada produce 10 modular frames from alternate-recipes`.
 - Only one objective `?` can be provided in the entire query.
 - If no inputs are specified, the optimizer will attempt to minimize unweighted resources.
 This is equivalent to an input of `from _ unweighted resources`.

 #### Examples

+- `/ada produce 60 iron rod`: Produces exactly 60 iron rods while minimizing the input resources (evenly weighted).
+- `/ada produce 60 iron rod from unweighted resources`: Same as above.
+- `/ada produce 60 iron rod from weighted resources`: Similar to above, but weights resources by their frequency on the map.
-- `ada produce 60 iron rod from ? iron ore`: Produces exactly 60 iron rods while minimizing iron ore.
+- `/ada produce 60 iron rod from ? iron ore`: Produces exactly 60 iron rods while minimizing iron ore.
+- `/ada produce 60 iron rod from only ? iron ore`: Produces exactly 60 iron rods from exclusively iron ore.
+- `/ada produce 60 iron rod from only ? iron ore and _ coal and alternate-recipes`: Produces exactly 60 iron rods from exclusively iron ore and coal, but only minimizing iron ore.
+Alternate recipes are allowed.
+- `/ada produce ? iron rods from 60 iron ore`: Produce as many iron rods as possible from 60 iron ore.
-- `ada produce ? iron rods from 60 iron ore`: Produce as many iron rods as possible from 60 iron ore.
+- `/ada produce ? iron rods from only 60 iron ore`: Produce as many iron rods as possible from exclusively 60 iron ore.
-- `ada produce ? power from 240 crude oil with only fuel generators`: Produce as much power as possible from only 240 crude oil only using fuel generators (no other generators allowed).
+- `/ada produce ? power from 240 crude oil with only fuel generators`: Produce as much power as possible from only 240 crude oil only using fuel generators (no other generators allowed).
-- `ada produce 60 modular frames without refineries`: Produce exactly 60 modular frames without using any refineries, minimizing unweighted resources.
+- `/ada produce 60 modular frames without refineries`: Produce exactly 60 modular frames without using any refineries, minimizing unweighted resources.
+- `/ada produce ? iron rods from 10 constructors`: Produce as many iron rods as possible from 10 constructors.
+- `/ada produce ? iron rods from only 10 constructors and _ smelters`: Produce as many iron rods as possible from only 10 constructors and however many smelters.

 ## Hosting ADA yourself